Travel.State.Gov > Intercountry Adoption > Country Information > Thailand Intercountry Adoption Information

 If you decide to travel to Thailand:

 Periodic violence directed mostly at Thai government interests by a domestic insurgency continues to affect security in the southernmost provinces of Yala, Pattani, Narathiwat, and Songkhla.
 In Songkhla, the insurgency is most active in the districts of Chana, Thepha, Nathawat, and Saba Yoi.
 U.S. citizens are at risk of death or injury due to the possibility of indiscriminate attacks in public places.
-Martial law is in force in this region.

 The U.S. government has limited ability to provide emergency services to U.S. citizens in these provinces as U.S government employees must obtain special authorization to travel to these provinces.

 Thailand is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention or Convention).
 Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations; as well as the implementing legislation and regulations of Thailand.

 A domestic adoption of a Thai child cannot be processed under Thailand’s laws and procedures implementing the Hague Adoption Convention.
 A domestic adoption will not render a child eligible under U.S. law as a beneficiary of a Form I-800 petition or an IH-3 or IH-4 immigrant visa.
 In certain circumstances, such an adopted child may be eligible for U.S. immigration benefits through approval of a Form I-130 petition, after the adoptive parent accrues two years of joint residence with and two years of legal custody of the child.
 For more information on this process, please visit the website of U.S. Citizenship and Immigration Services.